ggfree: ggplot2-style plots with just base R graphics

 -

-requires the packageape
+ggfree requires the package

-within R. -
+install.packages('ape') within R.

-The simplest way to install
+The simplest way to install ggfree is to download this package and

-In either case, navigate to the
+In either case, navigate to the ggfree directory in your Terminal

 -